Braille Literacy is Key!!

 American Action Fund for Blind Children

 Each year, The American Action Fund selects books, not yet produced in braille, but published within the last two to three years.
 Links to previously created books in BRF files are available for download, including Pete the Cat and 39 Clues.
-To learn more about this program go to American Action Fund.
+To learn more about this program go to American Action Fund Website.

 American Printing House